What is cataract surgery?

 - Using sunglasses while out in bright sunshine

-- Avoiding driving and flying until you get permission from your doctor
+- Avoid driving after cataract surgery and flying until you get permission from your doctor

 About Ramsay Health Care

 At Ramsay Health Care we are proud to work in partnership with some of the highest qualified and experienced cosmetic surgeons, ophthalmologist, orthopaedic surgeons, neurosurgeons, pain management consultants and physiotherapists in the UK.
 Our holistic care offers you the best treatment!

 At Ramsay you won’t have to wait for an appointment for your cataract surgery.
 Your treatment may be covered by medical insurance and self-pay packages are available on request.
 We have first class facilities and all self-funding and most privately insured patients can enjoy our Premium Care offering exclusive benefits including superb food, a relaxing environment, priority access and appointments to suit your lifestyle.
 Our aim is to help you feel like a guest as well as a patient.

 - Lifestyle (80)

 - Cosmetic Surgery (31)

 - Heart And Lung (15)